 We want to make sure that your personal information is accurate and up to date.
 You may ask us to correct, update or remove any information you think is inaccurate.
 If you are a supporter or receive fundraising information, please email supportercare@rspca.org.uk or call them on 0300 123 0346.
-For any other requests please complete this form and select 'rectification request' as the request type.
+For any other requests please email us at data.protection@rspca.org.uk.